Skip to content

 Overview

-The monitoring profile provides: - Prometheus - Time-series database for metrics storage (15-day retention) - Grafana - Beautiful dashboards for visualization - Node Exporter - System metrics (CPU, RAM, disk, network) - cAdvisor - Container metrics per service - Clash Exporter - sing-box proxy metrics via Clash API - WireGuard Exporter - VPN peer and traffic metrics - Snowflake Exporter - Tor donation metrics (people served, bandwidth donated)
+The monitoring profile provides: - Prometheus - Time-series database for metrics storage (15-day retention) - Grafana - Beautiful dashboards for visualization - Node Exporter - System metrics (CPU, RAM, disk, network) - cAdvisor - Container metrics per service - Clash Exporter - sing-box proxy metrics via Clash API - sing-box Exporter - Per-user connections, protocol breakdown, GeoIP country stats - Xray Exporter - Per-user connections and traffic (upload/download), GeoIP country stats - WireGuard Exporter - VPN peer and traffic metrics, GeoIP country labels - AmneziaWG Exporter - Per-peer traffic metrics, GeoIP country labels - Telemt Exporter - MTProxy pool health, DC availability, upstream quality - Snowflake Exporter - Tor donation metrics (people served, bandwidth donated) - GeoIP Database - DB-IP Lite country database for offline IP-to-country lookups

 Quick Start